-In January 2015, the PCJPB certified and adopted the PCEP EIR (PCJPB 2015) as part of the program to convert operation of the Caltrain rail corridor between San Jose and San Francisco to EMU cars.
-The approximately 51-mile project will include the installation of electrification infrastructure including TPFs, poles and OCS, and EMU trains.
-The existing diesel locomotive-hauled fleet will be replaced with EMU trains to facilitate the blended Caltrain and HSR system.
-The project is anticipated to be completed in 2022.
+In January 2015, the PCJPB certified and adopted the PCEP EIR (PCJPB 2015) as part of a program to electrify and upgrade the performance, operating efficiency, capacity, safety, and reliability of the Caltrain rail corridor between San Jose and San Francisco.
+The approximately 51-mile project will include the installation of electrification infrastructure including TPFs, poles, and OCS.
+Approximately 75 percent of the existing diesel locomotive-hauled fleet will be replaced with EMU trains.
+The project is anticipated to be completed in 2024.
 The delivery of the PCEP constitutes an "early investment" in the future shared operation of Caltrain and HSR in the corridor in a blended system that offers both intercity HSR and regional commuter rail service.
-Prior to HSR's anticipated arrival, additional system upgrades will be made, including new stations at San Jose, Millbrae, and San Francisco.
-In addition, the rail tracks from the 4th and King Street Station will be extended to the new SFTC in downtown San Francisco.
+Prior to HSR's anticipated arrival, additional system upgrades will be made.
+In addition, the rail tracks from Mariposa Street (south of the 4th and King Street Station) will be extended to the new SFTC in downtown San Francisco.
 Known as the DTX, the project is currently only partially funded.

-BART provides passenger rail transit service to downtown San Francisco to and from cities in the northern portion of the San Francisco Peninsula, Oakland, Berkeley, Fremont, Walnut Creek, Dublin/Pleasanton, and other cities in the East Bay.
-The BART system comprises five lines and 45 stations.
+BART provides passenger rail transit service to downtown San Francisco from cities in the northern portion of the San Francisco Peninsula, Oakland, Berkeley, Fremont, Walnut Creek, Dublin/Pleasanton, and other cities in the East Bay.
+The BART system comprises five lines and 50 stations.
 The average weekday ridership for fiscal year 2016 was approximately 431,000 (BART 2018).
 The only proposed HSR stations that would have a direct connection to BART are the Millbrae Station, which serves the Richmond and Antioch BART lines, and the San Jose Diridon Station, which will serve the Warm Springs/South Fremont line upon completion of the BART Silicon Valley Phase 2 Extension from Berryessa/North San Jose through downtown San Jose to Santa Clara.